 Feedback from all who have been involved with the exchange this year is extremely positive and will hopefully ensure that these trips can become a regular activity.

 Rabia, Maryiam, Zunia and Nida were very lucky to receive full funding from LSE to spend one month in Oxford with us as part of the CSASP Recognised Student Programme.
 If you are registered for a PhD at a university outside of the UK and would benefit from researching at Oxford without registering a degree, then this programme may be what you are looking for.
 You can be granted a Recognised Student status for a minimum of one term but there are costs involved.
-Full details of the Programme, fees and the application process can be found in our research webpages.
+Full details of the Programme, fees and the application process can be found on our Recognised Students page.

 My name is Claire Baudouin and I am an Economics PhD student.
 I was interested in visiting Pakistan since I was keen to learn more about a country which is frequently in the news but which is often poorly understood.
 I was overwhelmed by the generosity of everyone I met and their willingness to teach me about the rich culture of Pakistan.
 The conference on manufacturing proved very informative and I was especially impressed by the way in which the insights of economists were juxtaposed with those of leaders in industry.